openstack-infra/system-config/doc/source/third_party.rst

 * Publish contact information for the maintainers.

-  * Follow the instructions on the `ThirdPartySystems wiki page
+  * All accounts must have a wikipage entry.
+Follow the instructions on the `ThirdPartySystems wiki page
     <https://wiki.openstack.org/wiki/ThirdPartySystems>`_ to add your
     system.
 When complete, there should be a page dedicated to your system with a URL like: